 This trip is intentionally designed to support animal observation techniques, field journal skills and research skills.
 It is designed specifically for Psychology and Biology students in mind but is not restricted to any majors.
-Preference for the 15 available seats will be given to students who have taken or will take in the spring, Learning 303, Zoology or Behavioral Neuroscience.
-Students taking Learning/lab 303 in Spring of 2020 semester can explore their financial aid eligibility to help fund this trip.
+Preference for the 15 available seats will be given to students who have taken or will take in the spring, PSYC 303 Learning, Zoology or Behavioral Neuroscience.
+Students taking PSYC 303 in Spring of 2020 semester can explore their financial aid eligibility to help fund this trip.
 Please visit the Financial Aid Office in Maltby 108 to learn more.

 Faculty Leader Information

 |Fall publicity for Spring Break-Faculty Led Programs begins